 - Calcium is perhaps most well-known for its importance in the healthy development and maintenance of bones and teeth, blood clotting, and nerve transmission.

 - The body requires minerals like calcium for muscle contraction.
-Magnesium is the mineral that works alongside calcium in this process, allowing for muscle relaxation.
+Magnesium works alongside calcium in this process, allowing for muscle relaxation.

 - Calcium is essential for children as they grow and develop.
 Children who don’t get enough calcium may not grow to their full potential height and may develop other health issues.